tensorpack/tensorpack/examples/FasterRCNN/README.md

 ./train.py --predict input.jpg --load /path/to/model
 ```

-Evaluate the performance of a model and save to json.
+Evaluate the performance of a model on COCO, and save results to json.
 (Pretrained models can be downloaded in [model zoo](http://models.tensorpack.com/FasterRCNN):
 ```
 ./train.py --evaluate output.json --load /path/to/model